Percent Error Formula (Table of Contents)

 Example #2

 The user needs to find the volume and mass of a paper cube in the experimental lab.
-When the user is calculating the value of the measurements, it gets the value as 8.78 g/cm cube.
-Whereas the accepted density of the cube is to be 8.96 g/cm cube.
+When the user calculates the measurements’ value, it gets the value as 8.78 g/cm cube.
+At the same time, the cube’s accepted density is 8.96 g/cm cube.
 Calculate the percent error.

 Solution: